This annual list of the best miscellaneous food/beverage franchises was revised and updated on June 28, 2021.

 3. HoneyBaked Ham

-5. Doc Popcorn
+6. Doc Popcorn

-6. Beef Jerky Outlet
+7. Beef Jerky Experience

 8. The Spice & Tea Exchange

-9. Happy & Healthy Products
+10. Happy & Healthy Products

-Founded in 1991 and franchising since 1993, the number of locations has declined slightly in recent years from a high of 80 in 2008 to the current total of 32 (up from the previously reported total of 29), of which none are company-owned and all are located in the US.
+Founded by Linda Kerr Kamm in 1991 and franchising since 1993, the number of locations has declined sharply in recent years from a high of 63 in 2014 to the current total of 32 (up from the previously reported total of 29), of which none are company-owned and all are located in the US.